websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

 ### Tutorial Code

-This tutorial provides sample code to demonstrate Headless API functionalities.
+This tutorial provides sample code to demonstrate the Headless API.
 This code includes both sample cURL and Java files for use throughout the tutorial.

 Run the following command to download and unzip the [sample code](https://learn.liferay.com/dxp/latest/en/collaboration-and-social/wiki/developer-guide/liferay-q8u2.zip):